DNA-styx/NavBot-Helper-DoDS/README.md

 - Press "F10" to Seed Walkable spots
 - Press "F11" to Generate Nav Mesh
 - Press Enter to Save Nav Mesh
-- Fly arround map and look for walkable areas not covered with nav mesh if you find any
+- Fly around map and look for walkable areas not covered with nav mesh if you find any
   - Press "F9" to enable Mark as Walkable.
-Left click to palce marker
+Left click to place marker
   - Press "F11" to generate the nav mesh
   - If these new areas are on top of already existing ones, use sm_nav_delete_overlapping_from_selected_set to remove them
   - Press "Enter" to save